tariqelb/BGP/README.md

 	show ip route ospf     # Display OSPF Routes

- You can exit from vtysh and diplay new added route by ospf by execute **ip route** command.
+ Also you can exit from vtysh and diplay new added route by ospf, execute **ip route** command.

- You can ping hosts t check coneectivities between them.
+ You can ping hosts to check coneectivities between them.

+Our simple labs on static and dynamic routing is done, know we will go back and complete **dynamic multicast** in vxlan topology.

+This is the new topology that we will use: